ankitsultana/dotfiles/README.md

  1. Remove existing ```.vim``` or ```vim``` directory and ```.vimrc``` from your home directory.
  2. Install powerline fonts
  3. Clone this repo in your home directory
- 4. Move ```.vim``` directory from Dotfiles to your home directory
- 5. Move ```.vimrc``` from Dotfiles to your home directory
+ 4. Move required files.
+More about this below.
- 6. Install solarized for iTerm
+ 5. Install solarized for iTerm
- 7. Change settings in iTerm Preferences
+ 6. Change settings in iTerm Preferences
- 8. Done!
+ 7. Done!

 ###Step 1: Remove existing files